Forte-Service-Company-Ltd/float128/README.md

 _Note: It is encouraged to store the numbers as floating-point values, and not to convert them to fixed-point numbers or any other conversion that might truncate the significant digits as this will mean nothing less than loss of precision._

-_Note: Additionally when using constants (i.e. multiplcation or division by 2) it is most efficient from a gas perspective to normalize beforehand.
+\_Note: Additionally when using constants (i.e. multiplcation or division by 2) it is most efficient from a gas perspective to normalize beforehand.

 ### Representation of zero

 Zero is a special case in this library.
 It is the only number which mantissa is represented by all zeros.
-Its exponent is the smallest possible which is -16384.
+Its exponent is the smallest possible which is -8192.

 ### Gas Profile

 To run the gas estimates from the repo use the following command:

 ```c
 forge test --ffi -vv --match-contract GasReport
 ```